Dr. Josipa Petrunic - Executive Director and CEO

 B.Sc.
 (Hon.) - Biology and Psychology, McMaster University

 Sanya Sidhu is a Senior Project Development Officer with CUTRIC in Eastern Canada, based in Toronto, Ontario.
-Ms. Sidhu leads in the development of CUTRIC projects such as the Pan-Canadian Electric Bus Phase I and II as well as the National Smart Vehicle Demonstration.
+She predominately oversees projects in the Greater Toronto Area as well as providing government relations assistance.
+Ms. Sidhu leads in the development of key CUTRIC projects such as the Pan-Canadian Electric Bus Phase I and II as well as the National Smart Vehicle Demonstration.
 She is responsible for much of the organization’s industry stakeholder engagement and continuously connects relevant groups to form meaningful projects.
 Her experience in research and teaching in the biological sciences and education drives her interest towards sustainable transportation and the cognitive behavioural implications of autonomous vehicles.
 Previously, Ms. Sidhu has held sessional lecturer positions at Lakehead University and worked as a researcher resulting in publications in peer-reviewed journals.

 Dr. Garret Duffy - Senior Project Development Manager